A Dichotomy Theorem for Ordinal Ranks in MSO: The dichotomy game

-Given a play $\Pi$ of the game, the winning condition for $\eve$ is the disjunction \itemfont{A)}${}\lor{}$\itemfont{B)} of the following parts. \begin{description} \item[A)] In the graph obtained as a composition of the back\=/markings $\bar\mu_1,\bar\mu_2,\dots$ there exists a~path which infinitely many times changes sides between $\sT$ and $\sR$. \item[B)] In the graph obtained as a composition of the flows $\mu_1,\mu_2,\dots$ every infinite path either is rejecting or contains infinitely many state\=/flows of mode $\fb$. \end{description}
+Given a~play $\Pi$ of the game, the winning condition for $\eve$ is the disjunction \itemfont{A($N$)}${}\lor{}$\itemfont{B} of the following parts. \begin{description}[leftmargin=4em] \item[A($N$)] In the graph obtained as a~composition of the back\=/markings $\bar\mu_1,\bar\mu_2,\dots$ there exists a~path which changes sides from $\sR$ to $\sT$ at least $N$ times. \footnote{If $N$ is infinity, then the path should change sides infinitely many times; otherwise, the concrete value of $N$ is hard-coded into the winning condition of the game.} \item[B] In the graph obtained as a~composition of the flows $\mu_1,\mu_2,\dots$ every infinite path either is rejecting or contains infinitely many state\=/flows of mode $\fb$. \end{description}